tcheukueppoo/maat/docs/gc.md

 ### Major Collection (Incrementally)

-A minor collections is done in a single garbage collection step because the number of short-lived objects are small and thus the marking and sweeping operations are relatively inexpensive in terms of time.
+A minor collections is considered a garbage collection step because the number of short-lived objects are small and thus the marking and sweeping operations are relatively inexpensive in terms of time.
 In contrast, the cost of a major collection is about the same as for a stop-the-world basic mark-and-sweep garbage collector, so proceeding with an incremental major collection in non-emergency situations is very beneficial.
 More is explained in the section discussing the `MajorSize` GC parameter.

 ### Collection Parameters